abschill/httpuppy/readme.md

 ![](logo.png)

-A simple abstraction layer for node's http module
+A simple abstraction layer for node web servers